 One additional note on selling wholesale – make sure you have a signed copy of a tax exemption certificate for every business you are selling wholesale to.
 A faxed/emailed copy of their business license doesn’t count!

 The Cost of Filing

 In order to collect and file sales tax, you need to first get a Sales Tax Permit from the jurisdiction you will be collecting tax in.
 Collecting sales tax without a permit is a criminal offense!
 States like Pennsylvania have a nice 10 page online form you fill out with no fee to do so.
 But that isn’t true for all states.
 Connecticut has the same lengthy form, but charges $100 to apply.
 Some states also require you to register your business in the state before you apply for a permit, and yes, some charge a fee to do so.
 Some states make you pay the fee every year.
 See where this is going?

-Not only is filling out 26 forms be a royal pain for a small business, but the costs to maintain all of those sales tax permits would be cost-prohibitive as well.
+Not only is filling out all those forms a royal pain for a small business, but the costs to maintain all of those sales tax permits would be cost-prohibitive as well.
 I don’t think the Supreme Court justices who voted in favor of this ruling really thought about what the true ramifications are for a small or even medium-sized business.